anjrew/line-detection/README.md

 Before diving into the algorithms, make sure you have the required tools and libraries installed.

 1. [Setup your development environment](./docs/setting_up_the_environment.md).
+2. Take a look in the notebooks in the [src](./src/) folder to see examples of the algorithms in action.

 ## 📚 Resources